 A grease trap works by cooling warm or hot greasy water.
 Vegetable oils and animal fats are 10 to 15% less dense than water and are insoluble in water.
 By allowing the fats, oils, and grease to cool, the different layers of the mixture are able to separate into individual layers for easy separation.

 Since the FOG is lighter in density, it is able to float on top, and the water beneath is left to continue flowing down the drain.
 The floating FOG is then trapped by a grease trap.

-Over time, grease and solids build up, and if the accumulation is left unchecked for long, can block the inlet.
+Over time, grease and solids build up, and if the accumulation is left unchecked for a long, can block the inlet.
 As such, grease traps need to be pumped/cleaned out on a regular basis.

 Below is an illustration of how a grease trap works:

 Types of Grease Traps

 There are three different types of grease traps; gravity, automatic, and passive hydromechanical (manual).
 The former two are mainly used for large installations like restaurants or hotels, while the passive hydromechanical grease trap is used in homes.

 We’re going to focus on residential grease traps but if you would like more information on commercial grease traps check out this article.